 In our links section of the website, we have many useful links that families can use at home.

 If you have any e-safety concerns, you can contact Mrs Barnard via the school office, your child’s teacher or Mrs Smith.

 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.
 It is vital that staff and parents are aware of the possible danger of extremism and radicalisation of children, predominantly but not solely through online activities.
 We are committed to supporting parents and pupils to be aware of these dangers.
 The document below provides further information on this.
 Staff training is carried out in this area.

 At Robert Le Kyng, we are concerned with supporting all our children so that they are happy, confident individuals who develop into positive learners and members of both the school and the wider community.

 All staff at Robert Le Kyng, teaching and non-teaching, have made a commitment to the Behaviour Policy and the Bullying and Conflict Policy.
+These can be found in our Documents and Policies section.
 There is a very strong emphasis on encouraging children to express any concerns that they have to teachers, non -teaching staff and the Headteacher.

 We strongly believe in a multi-agency approach when working with identified students.
 We are fortunate to have access to the following agencies: